DiscreteTom/retsac/README.md

   - [Built-in util functions](https://github.com/DiscreteTom/retsac/blob/main/src/lexer/utils.ts) makes it super easy to process the input.
   - Support custom error handling functions to prevent interruptions during the process.
   - Support custom functions to yield tokens from the input string.
-- The Parser, reduce a token list to an [AST (Abstract Syntax Tree)](https://github.com/DiscreteTom/retsac/blob/main/src/parser/ast.ts).
+- The Parser, co-work with the lexer and produce an [AST (Abstract Syntax Tree)](https://github.com/DiscreteTom/retsac/blob/main/src/parser/ast.ts).
-  - By default the lib provides an LR(1) parser.
+  - By default the lib provides an LR parser and ELR(Expectational LR) parser.
-    - Support conflict detection (for reduce-shift conflicts and reduce-reduce conflicts).
-      - As an LR(1) parser, the parser will try to **auto resolve conflicts** by peeking the next AST node.
-      - Provide a **code generator** to resolve conflict.
+    - Support **conflict detection** (for reduce-shift conflicts and reduce-reduce conflicts), try to **auto resolve conflicts** by peeking the rest of input, and provide a **code generator** to manually resolve conflict.
-      - Support custom rejecter to resolve conflicts.
     - Optional data reducer to make it possible to get a result value when the parse is done.
-  - You can define your own parser as long as it implement the [`IParser`](https://github.com/DiscreteTom/retsac/blob/main/src/parser/model.ts) interface.
+    - ELR parser will expect lexer to yield specific token type and/or content to parse the input more smartly.
+    - ELR parser will try to re-lex the input if parsing failed.
   - The AST can be serialized to a JSON object to co-work with other tools (e.g. compiler backend libs).
 - Provide multi-level APIs to make this easy to use and highly customizable.